 The majority of fires in non-residential structures are the result of cooking, but thousands are set intentionally or result from other causes.
 Fires resulting from arson and electrical malfunctions cause the most dollar damage in non-residential structures.

 The best protection systems are those that prevent fires to begin with or that can attack and suppress a fire in its early stages.

 AMERICAN has a notable role in the fire protection industry.
 Waterous Company, an AMERICAN subsidiary founded in 1886, manufactured the first gasoline-engine pumpers in 1898.
 Waterous now supplies fire pumps and suppression equipment to fire departments around the world.

-Waterous also manufactures AMERICAN’s Pacer and Trend fire hydrants.
-Another subsidiary, American Valve and Hydrant, manufactures AMERICAN’s B-84-B, B-62-B and Mark 73 fire hydrants.
+Waterous also manufactures AMERICAN’s Pacer fire hydrant for the industrial market.
+Another subsidiary, American Valve and Hydrant, manufactures AMERICAN’s B-84-B and B-62-B fire hydrants.